DreamOfTheRedChamber/system-design-interviews/scenario_tinyurl/shorteningMechanism.md

 * So the revised base64 encoding will use '-' instead of '+' and use '_' instead of '/'.

-# Hashing seed
+## Hashing seed
 ## Truncate self-incrementing id hashing value
 * For example, the self-incrementing id could be implemented by GLOBAL_ID inside database.
-* Cons: Predictable
+* Cons: Predictable if not implemented carefully.
+* Sample implementation for an id "123"
+  1. Pad '0' before the id, becomes "0000123"
+  2. Reverse it, becomes "3210000"
+  3. Encode "3210000" using base62

 ## Truncate url hashing value